 So what is this evidence that we all find so convincing.
-It is nothing more than from bones turned to rock.
+It is nothing more than bones turned to rock.
 As philosopher Carol Cleland would say, there is your “smoking gun” evidence (see Origins Science and Misconceptions of Historical Science for a further discussion and references).
 The bones have left evidence or a “trace” of history that we can use to test our hypotheses about the lengths of the arms of T. rex and carnosaurs in general.
 How much total evidence is there to support this conclusion?
 Surprisingly little with respect to actual data points!
 I haven’t been able to find firm numbers but it seems that there are fewer than 15 near complete skeletons of T. rex that have ever been found.
 Of those I am not sure how many of these even had the arms actually attached to the shoulder blades but I would be surprised if it were more than a couple (the first was not found until 1989!).
 Of course there have been man more pieces of skeletons found and I am sure many arm bones have been found in the vicinity of other T. rex bones.
 The smoking gun evidence is found in those few that are actually attached but the observance of other small arm bones near other T. rex bones also adds to our conviction (or you could call it theory) that T. rex had short arms.
 So just a few bones that are found next to a shoulder bone of a T. rex are the foundation of every image you have ever seen of a T. rex with short arms.
-The lesson here is not that we should doubt that T. rex actually had short arms but rather that that some forms of historical evidence are very very good and we can have great confidence that we can “know” that diminutive arms were found on these massive animals.
+The lesson here is not that we should doubt that T. rex actually had short arms but rather that some forms of historical evidence are very very good and we can have great confidence that we can “know” that diminutive arms were found on these massive animals.
 I can’t test this theory by going back in time but the evidence that we can gather in the present can yield a high degree of confidence in our conclusions about the past.

 But, let us continue to follow the path of what we think we know from historical science and see if our study of dinosaurs yields another more provocative conclusions than just the length of this beasts arms.